mendix/docs/content/developerportal/deploy/ibm-cloud.md

 #### 3.2.2 Deploying to Kubernetes

-{{% alert type="warning" %}}Please note that deploying to Kubernetes currently has a number of issues which mean that it is not suitable for production environments.
-Please contact [Mendix support](https://support.mendix.com) if you want to use Kubernetes for a production environment on IBM Cloud.
+{{% alert type="warning" %}}Please note that the default setup for deploying to Kubernetes not currently suitable for production environments.
+Please refer to IBM documentation or contact [Mendix support](https://support.mendix.com) if you want to use Kubernetes for a production environment on IBM Cloud.
 {{% /alert %}}

 1. Choose the **Region**, **Organization**, **Space**, and **Cluster name** to deploy to.